TomGranot/useful-snippets/README.md

 # useful-snippets

-In chronological order of additin, a bunch of useful stuff:
+In chronological order of addition, a bunch of useful stuff kept here for persistence:

 * Base64-Encoded Flag Images (as JSON!) - [link](base64CountriesFlagJson)
-* Some shell snippets for better Dcoker - [link](docker-bashrc)
+* Some shell snippets for a better Docker experience - [link](docker-bashrc)